pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 You'll first be asked what you want to name your experiment.
 Call it `hello`, since we're going to make this experiment a simple "hello, world" example.

-You'll then be asked where you want to look for your experiment template, choose **Official Pushkin distribution**.
+You'll then be asked where you want to look for experiment templates; choose **Official Pushkin distribution**.

 Then you'll be asked which experiment template you want to use.
 The **exp-basic** template is a bare-bones "hello, world" experiment.
 Choose **exp-basic** and then select the recommended version of the template.
 Choose 'no' when asked if you want to import a jsPsych experiment (this option only applies to the basic template).